rnaveensrinivas/git/progit/02-Git-Basics.md

 - If you have files in staged, git will add them also to the commit.

 **When to Use `git commit -a`**:
- - This is especially useful when you’ve made changes to files that are already tracked by Git, and you **don’t want to manually stage** them before committing.
+ - This is especially useful when you've made changes to files that are already tracked by Git, and you **don't want to manually stage** them before committing.
  - However, it only works for modified files that Git is already tracking.
 New files (untracked files) **will not be included** in the commit with `git commit -a`.
 You would still need to use `git add` for those.

 ---